• Skip to primary navigation

 Well, with crypto assets accounting for such a huge amount of financial value in the markets, it’s no surprise that people are increasingly interested in assets like Bitcoin and Ethereum.

-But when adding crypto to your portfolio, it's important to understand how correlated this digital asset class is to the overal stock market itself.
+But when adding crypto to your portfolio, it's important to understand how correlated this digital asset class is to the overall stock market itself.

 Cryptocurrencies Correlating With Stock Market Movements

-In recent months, questions about whether cryptocurrencies can really be used to diversify risk and hedge against stock market losses have arisen.
+With the growth of Bitcoin and other cryptocurrencies, questions about whether they can really be used to diversify risk and hedge against stock market losses have arisen.
 Part of this has to do with the way that cryptocurrencies have dropped when stocks have dropped in value recently.

 While the correlation hasn’t always been exact, when comparing stock market drops, they are often accompanied by cryptocurrency drops.